theobald-software/theobald-software.github.io/content/_en/xtract-universal/logging/logging-access-via-designer.md

 1. The timestamp for each extraction process is displayed in the left part of the "View Extraction Log" window.
 To filter the execution date of the logs, enter a time period in (1).
-2. Select the checkboxes underneath the log display to display only certain log levels.
+2. Mark the checkboxes underneath the log display to filter log levels.
 3. Click the **[Copy To Clipboard]** icon (3) to copy the current log to the clipboard.

 ![View-Extraction-Log](/img/content/View-Extraction-Log.png){:class="img-responsive"}